 The Labour leadership and the two biggest unions yesterday clashed over the party's decision to abandon a target for a national minimum wage.

-Both the Transport & General and the public service union Unison resurrected a damaging internal row by calling for a reversion to the party's original formula which would produce a figure of pounds 4.15 an hour.
+Both the TGWU general union and the public service union Unison resurrected a damaging internal row by calling for a reversion to the party's original formula which would give a figure of pounds 4.15 an hour.

-The TGWU, Labour's biggest affiliate, yesterday published a poll showing overwhelming support among electors for the principle of a minimum wage and considerable backing for pounds 4.15 - based on half median male earnings.
+The transport union, Labour's biggest affiliate, yesterday published a poll showing overwhelming support among electors for the principle of a minimum wage and considerable backing for pounds 4.15 - based on half median male earnings.

 The survey, conducted by the Electoral Reform Society, found that nearly 79 per cent of the public wanted to see a statutory rate, while nearly 69 per cent backed a legal floor of pounds 4.15.
 About 87 per cent believed that political parties supporting such a policy should declare the figure before the general election.